Automating Cryptographic Protocol Language Generation from Structured Specifications: Exporting plugins

+The PSV is refined into various target languages through the use of plugins -- these will be described in the following sections.
+Since the target languages we discuss in this section are different, we provide a brief discussion of main high-level differences in Section~\ref{sec:plugins}.

-\section{Exporting to ProVerif}
+\subsection{Exporting to ProVerif}

-As the PSV is a structured container of the specification of the protocol, interpreting plugins confer semantics to that specification from the point of view of their target language.
+While the PSV is a structured container of the specification of the protocol, an interpreting plugin confers semantics to that specification from the point of view of their target language.
 Hence, a plugin can be seen as the effort of applying the semantics of the target language to the structure of the source PSV.
 To do that, the plugin translates the PSV into the target language grammar.
+For this paper we illustrate an example of exporting to ProVerif, for reference the syntax of ProVerif is illustrated in Figure~\ref{fig:proverif-syntax}.

-If they were two languages with their own semantics, some sort of bisimulation certifying that semantics are preserved in the translation would be expected.
-Differently in this case, we illustrate how the methodology of our ProVerif plugin does not introduce errors in the target code upon certain conditions.
-The most convenient way to describe the {\em validity} of the interpretation of a plugin is by demonstrating how the PSV structure uniquely maps to the target syntax to model the protocol, similarly to a refinement.
-The interpretation methodology is illustrated in Fig.~\ref{fig:proverif-plugin-methodology} and can be summarised in the following points: (i) in a first step it handles declarations and descriptions of types, entities, functions (including constants) and channels, (ii) then it creates the processes by entity, extracting from the messages the relevant parts, and (iii) it creates a process describing the protocol run for infinite repetitions of the two entity-related processes.
+If the PSV and target language were two languages with their own semantics, some sort of bisimulation certifying that semantics are preserved in the translation would be expected.
+Conversely in our case, the best we can do is to illustrate how the methodology of our ProVerif plugin does not introduce errors in the target code upon certain conditions.
+Arguably, the most convenient way to describe the {\em validity} of the interpretation of a plugin is by demonstrating how the PSV structure uniquely maps to the target syntax to model the protocol, similarly to a refinement.
+The interpretation methodology is illustrated in Figure~\ref{fig:proverif-plugin-methodology} and can be summarised in the following points: (i) in a first step it handles declarations and descriptions of types, entities, functions (including constants) and channels, (ii) then it creates the processes by entity, extracting from the messages the relevant parts, and (iii) it creates a process describing the protocol run for infinite repetitions of the two entity-related processes.